 When people know they are going to eat vegan pastries, they often immediately think that it will be very dry or will have a weird flavor.
 People think that cakes can not be tender or light without eggs and that it therefore will be dry and compact.
-But of course you have a lot of ways to make something airy or fluffy.
+But of course, you have a lot of ways to make something airy or fluffy.
 Vegan baking is just something very different than ‘normal’ baking.
 People also often think that vegan pastries are gluten-free or that everything is baked with oatmeal or without sugar.

 What are the challenges with vegan baking?

-Vegan baking is especially a challenge if you literally want to follow recipes with butter milk and eggs, but are replacing them with plant-based ingredients.
+Vegan baking is especially a challenge if you literally want to follow recipes with buttermilk and eggs, but are replacing them with plant-based ingredients.
 You can not just substitute everything one on one because vegan ingredients stand in a very different ratio to each other.
-But because mainly I started baking vegan when I started baking more seriously, I’m totally not used to baking with butter, milk and eggs.
+But because mainly I started baking vegan when I started baking more seriously, I’m totally not used to baking with butter, milk, and eggs.
 Therefore I do not really have a frame of reference.
-I have never had ‘non-vegan’ macarons or red velvet cakes for example, so I only know how it tastes the vegan way or how I make it myself.
+I have never had ‘non-vegan’ macarons or red velvet cakes, for example, so I only know how it tastes the vegan way or how I make it myself.
 Vegan baking may seem very difficult, but it’s just a matter of practicing a lot and knowing the right tricks.

 Which style characterizes Taarten van Jansen?

 My cakes are stylishly minimalistic with a pinch of drama at the right moment.
-I do not like too many frills, but I do like well-placed finery, non-standard color combinations and a smooth base.
+I do not like too many frills, but I do like well-placed finery, non-standard color combinations, and a smooth base.
 I am inspired by beautiful, uncommon interiors and nature.
 For instance, I love to use fresh (optionally edible) flowers on my cakes.

 Furthermore, I rarely use fondant.
 I think that fondant can look very nice and I do use it sometimes to apply details to cakes and pastries, but if it’s not necessary I use absolutely no fondant.
 I know that many people can work with it very well, but I just do not want to cover my cakes in something that in my opinion tastes gross.
-If in the future, I find a kind of fondant which I like, or I can come up with a good recipe myself, I will not rule out the use of it.
+If in the future, I find a kind of fondant that I like, or I can come up with a good recipe myself, I will not rule out the use of it.

 What is your guilty pleasure?

 I do not do guilty pleasures, only pleasures.
 I think the concept of ‘guilty’ is so stupid.
 You do not have to feel guilty for something you like or enjoy.
 So I do not have guilty pleasures, but I really like the combination of paprika potato chips and chocolate.
 Preferably the paprika ribbed chips, from Croky.
-Furthermore, everything that combines banana, peanut butter, chocolate and whipped cream.
-Besides I absolutely do not like ice cream.
+Furthermore, everything that combines banana, peanut butter, chocolate, and whipped cream.
+Besides, I absolutely do not like ice cream.
 So, no I do not make ice cakes.

 Where did you learn to make such sweet works of art?